-1. Ecologically Sensitive Vegetation Management: Promote effective guidelines and funding for wildland fire fuel reduction efforts that minimize potential impacts to rare and endangered species and the risk of exacerbating the spread of invasive species.
+- Ecologically Sensitive Vegetation Management: Promote effective guidelines and funding for wildland fire fuel reduction efforts that minimize potential impacts to rare and endangered species and the risk of exacerbating the spread of invasive species. - Wildfire Prevention Funding: Promote wildfire-related funding sources that the District can utilize to implement its Wildland Fire Resiliency Program and comply with new Board of Forestry Minimum Fire Safe Standards.